-${f cap}$ - A layer of material, such as clay or a synthetic material (like GuniteTM), used to prevent rainwater from penetrating and spreading contaminated materials.
+cap - A layer of natural or synthetic material, such as clay or gunite, used to prevent rainwater from penetrating and spreading contamination.
 The surface of the cap is generally mounded or sloped so water will drain off.

 carbon adsorption/carbon treatment - A treatment system in which contaminants are removed from groundwater, surface water, and air by forcing water or air through tanks containing activated carbon (a specially treated material that attracts and holds or retains contaminants).